fish-shell/fish-shell/doc_src/cmds/fish_opt.rst

 The following ``argparse`` options are available:

+**-s** or **--short**
-- ``-s`` or ``--short`` takes a single letter that is used as the short flag in the option being defined.
+    Takes a single letter that is used as the short flag in the option being defined.
 This option is mandatory.

+**-l** or **--long**
-- ``-l`` or ``--long`` takes a string that is used as the long flag in the option being defined.
+    Takes a string that is used as the long flag in the option being defined.
 This option is optional and has no default.
-If no long flag is defined then only the short flag will be allowed when parsing arguments using the option spec.
+If no long flag is defined then only the short flag will be allowed when parsing arguments using the option specification.

+**--long-only**
-- ``--long-only`` means the option spec being defined will only allow the long flag name to be used.
-The short flag name must still be defined (i.e., ``--short`` must be specified) but it cannot be used when parsing args using this option spec.
+    The option being defined will only allow the long flag name to be used.
+The short flag name must still be defined (i.e., **--short** must be specified) but it cannot be used when parsing arguments using this option specification.

+**-o** or **--optional-val**
-- ``-o`` or ``--optional-val`` means the option being defined can take a value but it is optional rather than required.
-If the option is seen more than once when parsing arguments only the last value seen is saved.
+    Tthe option being defined can take a value, but it is optional rather than required.
+If the option is seen more than once when parsing arguments, only the last value seen is saved.
 This means the resulting flag variable created by ``argparse`` will zero elements if no value was given with the option else it will have exactly one element.

+**-r** or **--required-val**
-- ``-r`` or ``--required-val`` means the option being defined requires a value.
-If the option is seen more than once when parsing arguments only the last value seen is saved.
+    The option being defined requires a value.
+If the option is seen more than once when parsing arguments, only the last value seen is saved.
 This means the resulting flag variable created by ``argparse`` will have exactly one element.

+**--multiple-vals**
-- ``--multiple-vals`` means the option being defined requires a value each time it is seen.
+    The option being defined requires a value each time it is seen.
 Each instance is stored.
-This means the resulting flag variable created by ``argparse`` will have one element for each instance of this option in the args.
+This means the resulting flag variable created by ``argparse`` will have one element for each instance of this option in the arguments.

+**-h** or **--help**
-- ``-h`` or ``--help`` displays help about using this command.
+    Displays help about using this command.

 Examples
 --------